me and s/v Wanderer

 In fact I plan to go right around the globe in slo mo.
 I am not in a hurry,

-nor travel half my life from stop light to stop light forever!!!
+travel from stop light to stop light forever!!!

 The simple basic tropic sea life becons.